himanigupta2003/facial-expression-recognition-with-Deep-Learning/README.md

 ekmans basic emotions

 The finding that almost everyone can produce and recognize the associated facial expressions of these emotions has led some researchers to the (debated!) assumption that they are universal.

+# The technology behind automatic facial coding
+## Face detection
+The position of a face is found in a video frame or image, which can be achieved by applying the Viola Jones Cascaded Classifier algorithm, for example.
+This might sound sophisticated, but you can actually find this technology in the camera of your iPhone or Android smartphone as well.
+The result is a face box framing the detected face.